 Alternatively, get the offline MSI installer or DLLs in a ZIP file from downloads .

 Free Online Converter for POWERPOINT to MARKDOWN

-Using the API, you can also open the password-protected document.
-If your input POWERPOINT document is password protected, you cannot convert it to MARKDOWN without using the password.
+While converting POWERPOINT file to MARKDOWN, if your input POWERPOINT document is password protected you cannot convert it to MARKDOWN without decrypting the document.
 When your document is password protected, it means it enforces certain restrictions on the presentation.
 To remove the restrictions, the password has to be entered.
 A password-protected presentation is considered a locked presentation.
 The API allows you to open the encrypted document by passing the correct password in a LoadOptions object.
-The following code example shows how to open an encrypted document with a password.

 Convert POWERPOINT to MARKDOWN with Watermark via C#